-As of November 30, 2020, there were warrants outstanding.
-If these warrants are exercised then an additional ordinary shares will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
+As of January 4, 2021, there were 2,228,256 warrants outstanding, after giving effect to the issuance of 757,620 warrants related to 2018-2020 which took place on December 17, 2020.
+If these warrants are exercised then an additional 2,228,256 ordinary shares will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
 If these additional ordinary shares are sold, or if it is perceived that they will be sold, in the public market, the trading price of the ADSs could decline.
 Any sales of securities by these security holders could have a negative effect on the trading price of our ordinary shares.
+In addition, as of January 4, 2021, there were 351,036 warrants issued to EIB under the loan agreement with EIB, which are expected to be cash settled.
+For a more detailed description of the EIB warrants see the section herein entitled "Description of Share Capital - Our EIB warrants."